albertoZurini/ETHGlobal-New-York-2025-Zircuit/README.md

 ## Problem

 Captchas frustrate users and are ineffective against agents.
-Publishers face a binary choice: block all automation or let themselves be botted/farmed.
+As agents start to mediate more of the actions on the web, publishers face a binary choice: block all automation or let themselves be botted/farmed.
 With the rise of agentic browsing, web scraping, and AI traffic, this problem grows daily.

 Existing pay-per-crawl/paywall models (like x402) show market demand but suffer from: